Skip to Main Content

 A brief or absent credit history will be a large hurdle for many students applying for unsecured credit cards.
 According to one user, “chances are you'd be denied for ‘insufficient revolving credit history’ if you applied [for an unsecured card].”
 Still, student-specific credit cards have better approval odds if you don’t have much credit history.

 This opinion is also shared in the r/PersonalFinance community, where another user writes, “You should open your own credit card to start building independent credit history if you ever need to take yourself off as an [authorized user] on your parents' card.”
 Several reasons can cause your time as an authorized user to end.
-However, with opening your own credit card as soon as possible, you can still establish a lengthy credit history without depending on someone else's account.
+However, by opening your own credit card as soon as possible, you can still establish a lengthy credit history without depending on someone else's account.

 *The quotes and citations included on this page have been verified by our editorial team and are accurate as of the posting date.
 Be sure to check the issuer's website/terms and conditions for all up to date content.
 Outlinked content may contain views and opinions that do not reflect the views and opinions of Bankrate.